ByteBard97/foundryvtt-routinglib/README.md

 &nbsp; | Square or Hex grids | Gridless
 -|-|-
-Without difficult terrain | <ul><li>Fast<li>Will always find the shortest possible path, if a path exists<li>Can only calculate paths where each waypoint is snapped to the grid<li>Tokens of even size cannot squeeze through a 1 square hallway</ul> | <ul><li>Fast on small scenes, slow on scenes with thousands of walls<li>Will find paths that are close to the shortest possible path<li>Tokens aren't able to squeeze through hallways smaller than they are themselves</ul>
+Without difficult terrain | <ul><li>Fast<li>Will always find the shortest possible path, if a path exists<li>Can only calculate paths where each waypoint is snapped to the grid<li>Tokens of even size cannot squeeze through a 1 square hallway *(under active development)*</ul> | <ul><li>Fast on small scenes, slow on scenes with thousands of walls<li>Will find paths that are close to the shortest possible path<li>Tokens aren't able to squeeze through hallways smaller than they are themselves</ul>
-With difficult terrain | <ul><li>Somewhat fast for 1x1 tokens, getting increasingly slower with token size<li>Will always find the shortest possible path, if a path exists<li>Can only calculate paths where each waypoint is snapped to the grid<li>Tokens of even size cannot squeeze through a 1 square hallway</ul> | Currently unsupported, terrain will be ignored on gridless scenes
+With difficult terrain | <ul><li>Somewhat fast for 1x1 tokens, getting increasingly slower with token size<li>Will always find the shortest possible path, if a path exists<li>Can only calculate paths where each waypoint is snapped to the grid<li>Tokens of even size cannot squeeze through a 1 square hallway *(under active development)*</ul> | Currently unsupported, terrain will be ignored on gridless scenes

+## Planned Improvements

+### Multi-Scale Grid System
+A **pre-cached hierarchical grid system** is planned to address current grid resolution limitations:

+- **Adaptive Resolution**: Areas with complex wall geometry will use finer grid subdivisions
+- **Performance Optimized**: Expensive analysis done at scene load, not during pathfinding
+- **Memory Efficient**: Only stores fine detail where walls create complexity
+- **Better Narrow Passages**: Improved navigation through 1-square gaps and complex geometry

+See `/MULTISCALE_PATHFINDING_ROADMAP.md` for detailed implementation plans.

+### Internal Grid System
+An alternative **4x subdivision approach** is also under consideration for faster implementation:
+- Internal 17.5×17.5 pixel resolution (vs current 70×70 pixel grid squares)
+- Maintains compatibility with existing Foundry coordinate system
+- Provides better pathfinding around obstacles with simpler implementation

+See `/INTERNAL_GRID_SYSTEM_ROADMAP.md` for details.

 ## Using routinglib in a module
 *This section is intended for module authors that would like to integrate routinglib's pathfinding capabilities into their modules.
 If you aren't a module author, you can stop reading here*